guildai/guildai/guild/tests/init.md

        'tensorflow...')),
      ('Resource cache', 'shared')]

-## Requires Guild packages
+## Required Guild packages

-Guild init attempts to install package requirements.
-It will traverse required Guild packages to find non Guild packages to install provided the user provides package locations using `-p, --path` options.
+Guild init attempts to install Guild package requirements.
+It traverses required Guild packages to find non Guild packages to install when the user provides package locations using `-p, --path` options.

-In the case above, we didn't provide the location of the `pkg-a` and `pkg-b`, so the prompt shows that these will be installed.
+In the case above, we didn't provide the location of the `pkg-a` and `pkg-b`, so the prompt shows that only these will be installed and not their dependencies.

-If we specify the location of these packages, init will read any Guild files in those packages and install those.
-The rationale for this behavior is that if the package can be found on one of the paths specified by `--path` it should not be installed as it will be available on the Python path configured for the environment.
+If we specify the location of these packages, init will read any Guild files in those packages and install them.
+The rationale is that if the package can be found on one of the paths specified by `--path` it should not be installed as it will be available on the Python path configured for the environment.

 Here's the preview when we specify the location of `pkg-a` and `pkg-b` using a `--path` option.